 A newer project Mark is working on highlights wines from specific sub appellations within the Napa Valley – the regions change depending on the vintage.
 These are limited production premium wines – mostly only available through the tasting room and select northern California distribution.

-Mark started making his wine at Napa Wine Co. and has since moved all operations to the sizable facilities at Jamieson Ranch.
+Mark started making his wine at Napa Wine Co. and has since moved all operations to the sizable facilities at used to be known as Jamieson Ranch.
 Visitors interested in trying the Educated Guess and Hypothesis wines can do so by visiting this winery located just off of Highway 12 about 15-20 minutes from downtown Napa (and about 10 minutes from Interstate 80).
+The winery is located about as far south as a winery can be, to still be considered a Napa Valley area winery.